insidemordecai/website/content/posts/202501-blog-questions-challenge/index.md

 ---

-Those are my answers to the [Bear Blog](https://bearblog.dev/) challenge and I would like anybody with a website to answer them.
+Those are my answers to the [Bear Blog](https://bearblog.dev/) challenge, it felt very therapeutic answering them and I would urge anybody with a website to answer them.
-If I was to tag someone specifically then I would love to see [Niq](https://niqwithq.com/) and [James](https://jamesg.blog/)’ answers.
+Let's keep this rolling!